treellama/visualmode/README.md

 FAQ
 ---

+> Why don't I see the texture palette?

+Some HUD plugins don't display a texture palette.
+Try disabling any HUD plugin you may have enabled.

 > How do I switch textures?

 In texture mode, hold down the mic key and press prev or next weapon